tigerbeetle/tigerbeetle/docs/FAQ.md

 # FAQ

-## What is double entry accounting?
+## What is double-entry accounting?

 Double entry accounting tracks transfers between accounts.
 It stores the amount of the transfer along with where the amount came from and